 A change in income can affect the demand curve in different ways, depending on the type of good we are looking at; normal goods or inferior goods (see also Price Elasticity of Demand).

-In the case of a normal good, demand increases as income grows.
-That is, a higher income shifts the demand curve to the right.
+In the case of a normal good, demand increases as the income grows.
+That is an increase in income shifts the demand curve to the right.
 The reason for this is that with a higher income, people can afford to buy more of any given good.
 And since people have unlimited wants, more is generally considered better.
 For example, students with a low income usually don’t eat at fancy restaurants that often.
 However, as their income grows, they are more likely to treat themselves to a nice dinner.

 By contrast, in the case of an inferior good, demand decreases as income grows.
-That means, a higher income shifts the demand curve to the left.
+That means an increase in income shifts the demand curve to the left.
 This holds true for goods that are usually replaced as income grows.
-A common example of an inferior good are bus rides.
+A common example of an inferior good is bus rides.
 If people don’t have enough money to buy a car or pay for a taxi, they have to travel by bus.
 However, once their income allows them to buy a car, they don’t need bus rides anymore.
-Therefore, demand for bus rides decreases as income increases and vice versa.
+Therefore, the demand for bus rides decreases as income increases and vice versa.

 Trends and Tastes

 When a good or service comes into fashion, its demand curve shifts to the right.
 By contrast, the demand curve shifts to the left, once a new trend emerges and the good or service goes out of fashion again.

 Think of the clothes people used to wear back in the ’60s.
 They look a lot different from what most people wear today.
 This is because trends and tastes have changed over time.
 You would probably have a hard time selling clothes from the 60’s today (even though some of them may already be considered fashionable again).